NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 Piazza Navona

 Piazza Navona is known as the most beautiful square in Rome.
-Where this is now a square, it used to be a stadium.
-The stadium has disappeared, but the shape of this stadium can still be recognized.
-Piazza Navona is not only popular amongst tourists, but also artists.
+Where it is now a square, it used to be a stadium.
+The stadium has disappeared, but the shape of this stadium is still clearly recognizable.
+Piazza Navona is not only a beloved square among tourists, but also among artists.
 There are dozens of restaurants around the square.
-On the square you will also find a beautiful church, for which entry is free of charge.
+On the square you will also find a beautiful church, which has free access.

 Rome - Piazza Navona